yunwaveyuki/BSE_Template_Portfolio/index.md

 # Final Milestone
 - Since the last milestone, my Smart Mirror project has achieved significant progress.
 I successfully assembled the monitor case holder and two-way mirror into a single cohesive unit, that is both functional and visually appealing.
-I did this by tweaking around with I also tailored around the MagicMirror² interface to integrate Alexa into my smart mirror with the help of my small usb microphone and speaker.

 - One of the biggest challenges was understanding and resolving hardware integration issues.
 I faced hurdles in correctly setting up the frame, case, and two-way mirror together during the initial stages which led to a few setbacks in time.
 However, overcoming these challenges has been a major triumph.